brave/browser-laptop/docs/state.md

     closedAtIndex: number, // Index the frame was last closed at, cleared unless the frame is inside of closedFrames
     activeShortcut: string, // Set by the application store when the component should react to a shortcut
     activeShortcutDetails: object, // Additional parameters for the active shortcut action if any
+    lastZoomPercentage: number, // Last value that was used for zooming
     adblock: {
       blocked: Array<string>
     },